 Notes

-- Brown Sugar Cranberry Sauce- use light or dark brown sugar instead of granulated sugar.
+- Granulated Sugar: Use light or dark homemade brown sugar instead of granulated sugar to add some depth to the mix.

 thank you, always better from scratch, among other things, I like to dial down the amount of sugar a bit, so appreciate that as well!